mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-09-Password-Policy-and-Account-Lockout-Hardening/README.md

 The lab confirmed that repeated failed sign-in attempts triggered account lockout and that the locked state could be verified from an administrative PowerShell session.

+This lab reinforces a core IAM principle: authentication controls must be configured, applied, and validated through real user behavior.

 ---

 ## Environment